rinmdfa25/II3140-Data-Literacy-AI-virtuallabproject-Laid-Back-Data-18223140/README.md

 Laid-Back Data is an inovation of virtualization lab of WI2002 - Data Literation & Articial Inteligence subjects.
 Laid-Back Data were inspired from one of the interactive learning of Data Science named Data Camp and a TV animation named Laid-Back Camp.
 Laid-Back Data brought to you into the introduction of Data Literacy and the world of A.I. while you learn it without any anxiety<br/>

+## Tools:
+Tools that been used for this project:</br>
+- NextJS: v15.5.4
+- React: v19.1.0
+- TailwindCSS: v3.4.18

+## Deployment:
+Frontend: Vercel
+Backend: Supabase

 ## Prerequirement

 Before you run it in your local machine, make sure you have these installed:<br/>